featherbread/terraform-provider-zonefile/README.md

 [zone file]: https://en.wikipedia.org/wiki/Zone_file
 [RFC 1035]: https://datatracker.ietf.org/doc/html/rfc1035

-As of writing, the provider is in a pre-release state and is not published to any registry.
-However, documentation is available in the `docs/` directory, and you can build and install the plugin into a [local mirror directory][mirror] for testing.
+As of 1 March 2025, the provider is available for HashiCorp Terraform users from the Terraform Registry, and a request has been made to publish the provider in the OpenTofu Registry.
+You can also build and install the plugin into a [local mirror directory][mirror] for testing.

 [mirror]: https://developer.hashicorp.com/terraform/cli/config/config-file#implied-local-mirror-directories